johnewart/dapr-proposals/actor-system.md

 ### Measurement of success

+(These numbers are back-of-the napkin type numbers and very much open to feedback or discussion)

 The goal of this change is to improve the performance of actor dispatch and registration by moving it away from daprd and into placement service.
 In order to ensure that we have not only improved performance  but also kept existing functionality we will need to have tests that prove both of these things.

 The goal for reminder registration is to be able to register new reminders in consistent time (i.e adding new reminders should not increase in duration proportionally to the number of reminder already registered).
 A reasonable target should be registering a new reminder or timer should take <= 10msec consistently, regardless of the number of currently registered reminders or timers.